 Preapproval is the first step in the mortgage process.
 After you lock down a home you like, you need to get approved.
 Before the mortgage is official, you’ll receive a closing disclosure, which lists your actual mortgage amount and interest rate.
 Once you sign, these become what you have to pay.

 With a fixed-rate mortgage, your interest rate stays the same throughout the life of the mortgage.
 (Mortgages usually last for 15 or 30 years, and payments must be made monthly.)
 While this means that your interest rate can never go up, it also means that it could be higher on average than an adjustable-rate mortgage over time.

-The interest rate of an adjustable-rate mortgage (ARM) can fluctuate, depending on market trends.
+The interest rate of an adjustable-rate mortgage (ARM) will fluctuate, depending on market trends.
 However, you usually get a certain number of years at the beginning of the loan period during which the interest rate is fixed.
 For example, if you have a 7/1 ARM, you get seven years at the fixed rate after which the rate can be adjusted once per year.
 This means your monthly mortgage payment could go up or down to account for changes to the interest rate.